mbadry1/DeepLearning.ai-Summary/3- Structuring Machine Learning Projects/Readme.md

 - Choose dev set and test set to reflect data you expect to get in the future and consider important to do well on.
 - Setting up the dev set, as well as the validation metric is really defining what target you want to aim at.

-### Size of the Dev and Test sets
+### Size of the dev and test sets

-- Old way of splitting was 70% training, 30% test.
-- Old way of splitting was 60% training, 20% Dev, 20% test.
+- An old way of splitting the data was 70% training, 30% test or 60% training, 20% dev, 20% test.
-- The old way was valid for ranges 1000 --> 100000
+- The old way was valid for a number of examples ~ <100000
-- In the modern deep learning you have if you have a million or more
-  - 98% Training, 1% Dev, 1% Test
+- In the modern deep learning if you have a million or more examples a reasonable split would be 98% training, 1% dev, 1% test.

 ### When to change Dev/Test sets and metrics